 Anyone interested in reaching an International Cooperation Agreement must send a Explanatory Report which contains:

 - The applicant's particulars (Name, position in the UPV/EHU, College, address, phone, fax and e-mail)

 - How to contact the other party (Institution, contact person or contact point, address, phone, fax and e-mail)

 - Circumstances recommending to reach an agreement between parties

 - Assumed commitments in order to achieve those objetctives, breaking down if necessary, whether they entail economic contributions, the source of credit to cope with them

 - The material and human resources devoted to meet the assumed commitments.

-The International Relations Vice Chancellor will reach the applicant so that, having the approved Framework or Specific (students and faculty staff) Agreement Forms as reference, the proposal will be adapted to the case.
+The Vice-Rectorate of Basque, Culture and Internationalization will reach the applicant so that, having the approved Framework or Specific (students and faculty staff) Agreement Forms as reference, the proposal will be adapted to the case.

 At the same time, the Vice Chancellor will enter into negotiations with the contracting party in order to explain our own procedure, agree the final draft and conclude the proceedings.

 The contact person in our institution is Juan Carlos Castillo Martínez, ext.
 2166. e-mail address: firstname.lastname@example.org